Ex-U.S. Senator Perdue takes on Georgia governor - and Trump target - Kemp | Politics

 Perdue, a 71-year-old businessman, narrowly lost his Senate seat to Democrat Jon Ossoff in January.
 There was no immediate response from Kemp.
 Ahead of Monday's announcement, a Kemp campaign spokesman blasted Perdue as "the man who lost Republicans the United States Senate."

 But Perdue blamed Republican Party divisions on Kemp and state Secretary of State Brad Raffensperger, who both refused to block the state's presidential election results that added to Biden's victory.
-Kemp has drawn the lingering ire of Trump, who said last week his supporters would not vote for Kemp "after what he did" with the election.
 "To fight back, we simply have to be united," said Perdue, claiming that Kemp "caved" to Abrams on the 2020 election.

 "Think about how different it would be today, if Kemp had fought Abrams first instead of fighting Trump," he said.
 "Instead of protecting our elections, he caved to Abrams and cost us two Senate seats, the Senate majority, and gave Joe Biden free rein," Perdue said.